Tensai75/nxg-upper/README.md

 So there is certainly a lot left to do.

 ## Version history
+### beta 7
+- heavy refactoring and bug fixes
+- implement new option for header check
+- use nntpPool instead of nntp
+- separate option for obfuscate poster

 ### beta 6
 - better obfuscation incl. poster
 - make rar file name obfuscation optional